About Junior Chef Academy

 -

-That is the goal.
-The program culminates with a series of competitions and students may earn the right to compete at the World Food Championships.
+Not necessarily.
+The competition cohort program culminates with a series of competitions, and students may earn the right to compete at the World Food Championships.
+Not all programs are competition programs.